Call 13 23 25 or use our office locator to find your nearest H&R Block office and book an appointment online.

 Some examples of prepaid expenses that can be claimed in the year they are paid are rent, insurance and subscriptions to professional associations.

-Eligible expenses will be payments that are made for periods of 12 months or less and that the period covered ends in the next income year.
+Eligible expenses will be payments that are made for periods of 12 months or less and the period covered ends in the next income year.
 Your pre-paid rent qualifies because the period it covers does not exceed 12 months and that period will end before the end of the next income year.
 The whole amount will be claimable on your tax return this year.

 At H&R Block nothing is too complicated.
 We can assist you with any number of tax questions.
 Find an office near you and book an appointment online or call 13 23 25.